DaveBackus/Data_Bootcamp_Book/pandas-clean.md

 **UNDER CONSTRUCTION**

-Data almost never comes in the form we want.
+Data rarely never comes in the form we want.
 There are more problems than we can count, but here are a few we've run across:

 * Numerical entries are contaminated by commas (thousands) and dollar signs, leading Pandas to interpret them as strings.
 * The row or column labels are contaminated.
 In one example, country names included numbers, indicating footnotes in the source spreadsheet:  `Canada 1`, `Chile 2`, and so on.
 * Missing values are marked in erratic ways.
 The most treacherous example we've seen marked an elipsis:  ...
 You might think we could represent that by the string `'...'`, but in fact it was a single character, a unicode elipsis.
 How did we figure that out?
 We used the `len()` function and found it had length one.
-* Poll data comes as text that is not easily enumerated: number of people mentioning salary as an issue, for example.
 * We want to select certain variables or observations from a larger set.
 * Variables run across rows, rather than down columns.
 * Columns and rows are mixed up in some way other than how we want them.